 Once you’re done downloading the version of iOS that you need, then it’s time to get your device ready for the downgrade.

-The next step in the downgrade process is to put your iPhone or iPad into Recovery Mode.
+To downgrade iOS, you'll need to put your iPhone into Recovery Mode.
 First power off the device, then connect it to your Mac or PC.

-The next step depends on what device you’re looking to downgrade.
+The next step after thatdepends on what device you’re looking to downgrade.

-- iPhone 8 or newer: Press and release the Volume Up button, press and release the Volume Down button, then press and hold the Side button until the connect to iTunes screen appears.
+- iPhone 8 or newer, including the iOS 12: Press and release the Volume Up button, press and release the Volume Down button, then press and hold the Side button until the connect to iTunes screen appears.

-- iPhone 6s or older, iPad, or iPod Touch: Press and hold Home and Top (or Side) buttons until the connect to iTunes screen appears.
+- iPhone 6s or older, iPhone SE (original) or iPod Touch: Press and hold Home and Top buttons until the connect to iTunes screen appears.

-Downgrading your device to an earlier version of iOS
+Downgrade your iPhone to an earlier version of iOS

 There’s no turning back once we start this final process, so again make sure that you’ve backed up any photos, videos or other critical files on your iPhone.

-Once your device booted into Recovery Mode, iTunes should have opened up automatically on your computer and prompted you; if not, open it yourself and you should be greeted with a Restore prompt.
+Once your device booted into Recovery Mode, iTunes should have opened up automatically on your computer and prompted you, at least if you're running macOS Mojave or earlier or you're a Windows user.
+On newer versions of macOS, you'll need to find your phone in the Finder.

 1. Hold down Shift (PC) or Option (Mac) and click the Restore button.